coq-tactician/benchmark-system/README.md

   [-delay-benchmark]             Delay the benchmark until the initial build is
                                  fully complete.
 Useful when the build process may interfere with the benchmark timings.
+  [-exclude file]                A file containing a line-separated list of
+                                 lemma names that should not benchmarked.
+Thos lemmas are ignored.
+  [-exclude-regexp regexp]       A regular expression matching lemmas.
+Only
+                                 lemmas not matching the expression are
+                                 benchmarked.
+  [-include file]                A file containing a line-separated list of
+                                 lemma names that should be benchmarked.
+Other lemmas
+                                 are ignored.
+  [-include-regexp refexp]       A regular expression matching lemmas.
+Only
+                                 lemmas matching the expression are benchmarked.
   [-inject vernacular] ...
 Inject Coq vernacular into the compilation and
                                  benchmarking process.
 Typically used to specify
                                  options.
 Can be repeated multiple times and